COVID-19 RESOURCES FOR ENTREPRENEURS and SMALL BUSINESS OWNERS

 There are active angel investors in Alberta.
 Here are a few groups that are active in the technology space.

 A100 and its members expand networks, connect people and share experiences with the people they work with.

 Sprout invests in seed- and early-stage companies with series-A funding potential.

-Edmonton Trade Accelerator Program is a provided by The World Trade Centre in partnership with Edmonton Economic Development Corp. and the Edmonton Chamber of Commerce to provide essential insights, resources, and training to help companies develop and deliver an export plan.
+Edmonton Trade Accelerator Program is run by the Edmonton Chamber of Commerce to provide essential insights, resources, and training to help companies develop and deliver an export plan.

 Export Development Canada has several financial products aimed at helping Canadian businesses selling into international markets.

 Never miss a beat!
 Receive the latest TEC news and events, industry updates, job posting, and more right in your inbox.

 By filling out our request form it will enable us to assemble the right team to explore your business needs and connect you with the resources to help you move forward.